To meet the requirements of the National Curriculum, all classes in Key Stage 1 and 2 follow topic themes.

 How we deliver our curriculum?

 The delivery of the curriculum is based on your child’s own class: most subjects and skills are taught by the same class teacher.
-However, many of the topics we’ve planned are shared across ‘partner classes’ in school – Years 1 and 2, Years 3 and 4 and Years 5 and 6.
+Many of the topics we’ve planned are shared across ‘partner classes’ in school.